Average Revenue Per Unit (ARPU): Definition, Formula to Calculate, and Methods to Increase ARPU

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.

-How to Calculate Average Revenue Per Unit Using the ARPU Formula?
+How to Calculate Average Revenue Per Unit Using the ARPU Formula in 2022?

 To calculate ARPU, you need to define a certain time period.
 For reference, the majority of telephone and communications providers determine ARPU on a monthly basis.
 The number of units or users is then divided by the total income made during the standard time period.